Hidatsa: Culture

 The Hidatsa are a matrilineal people, with descent determined through the maternal line.
 As the early Mandan and Hidatsa heavily intermarried, children were taught to speak the language of their mother, but understand the dialect of either tribe.
 A short description of Hidatsa-Mandan culture, including a grammar and vocabulary of the Hidatsa language, was published in 1877 by Washington Matthews, a government physician assigned to the Fort Berthold Indian Reservation.

 During the early 20th century, Gilbert Livingston Wilson carried out extensive ethnographic work with the elderly Hidatsa woman, Buffalo Bird Woman.
 He also interviewed members of her immediate family at Fort Berthold.
 From his information gathered from them, Wilson described traditional economy, ceremony, and day-to-day practices as remembered by Buffalo-Bird Woman, who lived at Like-a-Fishhook Village.

 Frances Densmore recorded a number of ceremonial and personal songs of the Hidatsas before 1920.

+Archaeological investigations have provided evidence for the presence of multiple genders in Hidats society pre-colonisation.